openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_PyTorch.md

 The PyTorch framework is supported through export to the ONNX format.
 Model Optimizer Python API allows to convert PyTorch models through usage of convert_model() method which internally converts a model to ONNX.
 ## Conversion of PyTorch model from the memory using Python API (Experimental Functionality)
-MO Python API is represented by convert_model() method.
-To convert a PyTorch model convert_model() requires providing of 'input_shape' or 'example_input'.
+Converting a PyTorch model using convert_model() requires providing of 'input_shape' or 'example_input'.
 ```sh
 import torchvision
 import torch